Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Subsurfaces and spanning sets of curves

-In the following, fix a hyperbolic metric on $S$ and let $\C$ be a collection of curves.
-We would like to construct a candidate for the subsurface spanned by $\C$, by enumerating the curves in $\C$ and taking the geodesic subsurface spanned by the first $n$ curves and then taking their union.
+As mentioned before, if $\C$ is a finite collection of curves there is an explicit way to construct the subsurface spanned by $\C$.
+If $\C$ is any collection of curves, to try and construct a candidate for the subsurface spanned by $\C$, one could enumerate the curves in $\C$, take the geodesic subsurface spanned by the first $n$ curves and then take the union of these subsurfaces.
 However, this union might not be the right candidate, if there are annular components or boundaries that are homotopic --- think for instance of the subsurface spanned by all curves disjoint from a given one.
-To deal with these issues, we collect those curves in $\C$ that contribute to the annular components, namely let
+So we need a more complicated procedure, to deal with this issue.